The radiation field on product cones: Function spaces

-Note that $s_{\tow}$ is implicitly a function of $\sigma$; the thresholds at $\Lambda^{\pm}$ are also $\sigma$-dependent.
+Note that the thresholds at $\Lambda^{\pm}$ are $\sigma$-dependent, so the spaces we consider necessarily depend on which operators in the family $\Ps$ are under consideration.
 Indeed, as in the previous paper~\cite[Section 5]{BVW1}, the thresholds are given by

-We further define $s_{\away}^{*} = - s_{\tow}+1$.
-With these functions in hand, we can define (as in~\cite[Appendix A]{BVW1}) the variable order Sobolev spaces $H^{s_{\tow}}$ and $H^{s_{\away}^{*}}$ away from the conic singularity $\pd \mf$.
-Recall that the standard hyperbolic propagation estimates still hold, provided that the order is decreasing along the flow.
+We further define $s_{\tow}^{*} = - s_{\tow} + 1$.
+With these functions in hand, we define (as in~\cite[Appendix A]{BVW1}) the variable order Sobolev spaces $H^{s_{\tow}}$ and $H^{s_{\tow}^{*}}$ away from the conic singularity $\partial \mf$.
+Recall that standard elliptic regularity estimates still hold in these spaces; hyperbolic propagation estimates also remain valid provided that the order function is decreasing along the flow.